RaspberryPiFoundation/microbit-curriculum/en-GB/fortune-teller/index.md

 # Step 2: Making a decision { .activity }

-Let's get your micro:bit to make a decision by randomly choosiong a number (`0` for 'No' and `1` for Yes).
+Let's get your micro:bit to make a decision by randomly choosing a number (`0` for 'No' and `1` for Yes).

 ## Activity Checklist { .check }